Dynatrace/dynatrace-operator/ARCHITECTURE.md

 - `proxy`: Manages proxy configurations
 - `deploymentmetadata`: Manages deployment metadata enrichment

+This is not the best pattern, it is the case mainly due to historical reasons, we will try to improve this in the future.

 **EdgeConnect Controller** (`pkg/controllers/edgeconnect/`):

-- Manages EdgeConnect deployments for remote observability
+- Manages EdgeConnect deployments.

 **Node Controller** (`pkg/controllers/nodes/`):

-- Monitors node lifecycle and maintains node-level state
+- Monitors node lifecycle and maintains node-level state.
+Used for notifying the Dynatrace Environment if a node goes down in an expected way.
+So the users will not see false positives in the Dynatrace UI.
+- Its future is uncertain, we will try to remove it in the future.

 **Certificates Controller** (`pkg/controllers/certificates/`):

-- Manages TLS certificates for secure communication

-The operator uses a reconciliation loop pattern with smart update intervals (1m for fast changes, 5m for detected changes, 30m default) to efficiently manage resources while minimizing API calls.
+- Creates self-signed TLS certificates for our (mutating/validating/conversion) Webhooks.
+Really old, meant to make the install seamless for the user, and not require any additional dependencies. (like cert-manager)
+- The certs are created by the Operator pod, and is read by the Webhook pod.
+Not purely handled the webhook, as we don't want to have leader election for the webhook.

 Relevant links: